-This program supports costs related to major events the public would have attended.
-Private events, such as weddings, are not eligible.
-Events with restricted attendance, such as conferences, large business meetings and general assemblies, are not eligible.
+This program supported costs related to major events the public would have attended.
+Private events, such as weddings, were not eligible.
+Events with restricted attendance, such as conferences, large business meetings and general assemblies, were not eligible.

-- Time limits for eligible goods/services - only those goods and services that were purchased by the March 16, 2020 ban on gatherings of more than 50 people will be considered for the program.
+- Time limits for eligible goods/services - only those goods and services that were purchased by the March 16, 2020 ban on gatherings of more than 50 people were considered for the program.

-- Eligible accommodations, vehicle rentals and air transportation must fall within three days before and after the eligible event dates.
+- Eligible accommodations, vehicle rentals and air transportation had to fall within three days before and after the eligible event dates.

-- Applicants must provide all required documentation for their application to be considered.
+- Applicants had to provide all required documentation for their application to be considered.

-How long will this program be in effect for?
+How long was this program in effect for?

-Application to this program must be submitted on or before August 31, 2020.
+Applications to this program had to be submitted on or before August 31, 2020.

 Eligible and ineligible costs

-The program provides funding for up to 100% of the total irretrievable loss.
+The program provided funding for up to 100% of the total irretrievable loss.

 - perishable goods; and